Topological constraints on the electronic band structure of hexagonal lattice in a magnetic field: Projective lattice symmetry protected Dirac points of the hexagonal lattice in a magnetic field

 This indicates that if $|\psi_\mathbf{k}\rangle= $ is an eigenstate with energy $+E$, then $\mathcal{S} = $ is an eigenstate with energy $-E$.
 Since ${\cal S}$ commutes with the translation operator, $\mathcal{S}|\psi_{\mathbf{k}}\rangle$ has the same momentum as the state $|\psi_\mathbf{k}\rangle$ but with opposite energy, i.e., the sublattice symmetry connects two bands $n, \bar{n}$ with

-For each $E=0$ state, the sublattice symmetry results in another zero-energy state at the same momentum.
+For each $E=0$ state, the sublattice symmetry results in another degenerate zero-energy state at the same momentum.
 Deviating from this point, the two states have different energy.
-The two bands then touch and form a Dirac point at each zero energy state.
+The two bands then touch at each zero energy state.
+For the tight binding model satisfying Eq.(\ref{eq:Zero_energy_condition}), away from the boundary of this equation, we show in Appendix B that the dispersion around the touching point at $E=0$ is linear so it is a Dirac point.